Welcome to Winter Park

-Expert skiers and snowboarders will like Winter Park and Mary Jane, Winter Park Resort's interconnected playgrounds.
-Here, you'll find lots of inbound extreme ski terrain on open slopes and steep chutes above treeline, and in glades so tight only experienced, expert tree skiers and riders should visit.
+Expert skiers and snowboarders will find a lot to love at the Winter Park Resort and its interconnected playgrounds.
+There, you'll find an impressive amount of inbound extreme ski terrain to explore with plenty of open slopes and steep chutes located above the treeline.
+There are even glades so tight that only experienced, expert tree skiers and riders should venture into them.
 For insider advice on the best inbounds extreme terrain I went to Jamie Wolters, who has been a ski patroller at Winter Park for eight years.

 Patroller Jamie Wolter's Favorite Places in the Vasquez Cirque